 Gas turbine engine owners can experience fuel transfer success rates of 98% or greater when employing water cooled valve technology.
-JASC’s water cooled liquid fuel check valve has shown that gas turbine owners can operate liquid fuel systems reliably for extended periods of time.
+JASC’s water-cooled liquid fuel check valve has shown that gas turbine owners can operate liquid fuel systems reliably for extended periods of time.
 This is due to a water-cooled jacket that helps maintain check valve internal temperatures well below the coking threshold.
-Additionally, through the prevention of coke formation, valves are able to maintain their ANSI Class 6 seal, which prevents evacuation and fuel leakage into fuel nozzles.
+Additionally, through the prevention of coke formation, valves can maintain their ANSI Class 6 seal, which prevents evacuation and fuel leakage into fuel nozzles.

 To learn more about the causes of liquid fuel transfer failures and JASC’s revolutionary solution, read below.

-Liquid fuel check valve operation in dual fuel gas turbine applications is extremely severe.
-The impact of both system and environmental related anomalies on liquid fuel check valves lead to both premature failures of the valve and other fuel system components.
+Liquid fuel check valve operation in dual fuel gas turbine applications is exceptionally severe.
+The impact of both system and related environmental anomalies on liquid fuel check valves lead to both premature failures of the valve and other fuel system components.

-Check valve coking, high frequency oscillation, hydraulic hammer, tubing stress fatigue related failure, flow divider corrosion, fuel nozzle coking, fuel pump failure, magnetic clutch failure and fuel system evacuation are all problems which result from liquid fuel check valve failures.
-The resulting reliability issues significantly increase cost of ownership due to increased maintenance and valve replacement intervals.
+Check valve coking, high-frequency oscillation, hydraulic hammer, tubing stress fatigue related failure, flow divider corrosion, fuel nozzle coking, fuel pump failure, magnetic clutch failure, and fuel system evacuation are all problems which result from liquid fuel check valve failures.
+The resulting reliability issues significantly increase the cost of ownership due to increased maintenance and valve replacement intervals.

 Check valve coking is the first phenomena which will be discussed.
 The term coking is used to describe carbonization of diesel fuel on the check valve internal components when the turbine is operating on gaseous fuel.
 During this time, the liquid fuel system is idle and the diesel is stagnant in the check valve.
 Temperatures of 250 degrees F are typically enough to start the process and are easily achieved in the turbine compartment where the check valves are positioned.

-Unfortunately, as diesel fuel becomes older and more unstable, the temperature threshold at which coke forms actually decreases.
-A key characteristic of coke is that once it forms, short of soaking the component in a strong solvent, it does not dissolve.
+Unfortunately, as diesel fuel becomes older and more unstable, the temperature threshold at which coke forms decreases.
+An essential characteristic of coke is that once it forms, short of soaking the component in a strong solvent, it does not dissolve.
 At this point, crack pressure and sealing capability are significantly compromised.